 We have calculated earnings per share ("EPS") under the two-class method.
 The two-class method is an earnings allocation methodology whereby EPS for each class of common stock and participating security is calculated according to dividends declared and participation rights in undistributed earnings.
-For the three months ended March 31, 2011, we had a weighted average of approximately 425,840 unvested shares outstanding which are considered participating securities.
+For the three and six months ended June 30, 2011, we had a weighted average of approximately 628,663 and 527,812 unvested shares outstanding, respectively, which are considered participating securities.
 Therefore, we have allocated our earnings for basic and diluted EPS between common shares and unvested shares.

 Diluted EPS is calculated by dividing the net income applicable to common stockholders for the period by the weighted average number of common and dilutive instruments outstanding during the period using the treasury stock method.
-Since we were in a net loss position during the three months ended March 31, 2011, all potentially dilutive instruments are anti-dilutive and have been excluded from our computation of weighted average dilutive shares outstanding.
+Since we were in a net loss position for the six months ended June 30, 2011, all potentially dilutive instruments are anti-dilutive and have been excluded from our computation of weighted average dilutive shares outstanding.
+For the three and six months ended June 30, 2011, diluted shares exclude incentive restricted stock as these awards are considered contingently issuable.
+Additionally, the unvested restricted stock awards subject to time vesting are anti-dilutive for all periods presented and accordingly, have been excluded from the weighted average common shares used to compute diluted EPS.